-- The Global Code of Conduct, applicable to all ING employees. - Corporate Audit Services has embedded a Risk Control & Behaviour (RCB) approach in its existing audit process and is aligning its approach with the overall risk culture ambition of ING.
-Results are reported to the Management Board Banking and Audit Committee at least annually. - The Behavioural Risk Management (BRM) team carries out behavioural risk assessments that detect behavioural patterns within ING.
+• Corporate Audit Services has embedded a Risk Control & Behaviour (RCB) approach in its existing audit process and is aligning its approach with the overall risk culture ambition of ING.
+Results are reported to the Management Board Banking and Audit

+• The Behavioural Risk Management (BRM) team was set up in mid-2018 to make behavioural patterns within ING visible by carrying out behavioural risk assessments.
 A behavioural risk assessment is an expertise-based methodology to identify and analyse undesired behaviours and their drivers.
 Furthermore, after a behavioural risk assessment, the BRM team suggests interventions to the business to mitigate the risk behaviours.
 These interventions are determined and designed by the BRM team and impact all levels of the organisation.
-Interventions focus on the formal and informal side of the organisation, with the main goal to change behavioural risk patterns. - ING implemented a global data ethics approach using values aligned to the Orange Code to ensure ethical treatment of data.
-This approach includes a structure with one global and multiple local data ethics councils, to ensure well-balanced decision-making around the use of data, which is based on the OCDM model and properly takes into account the rights and interests of the stakeholders impacted. - ING has a global learning model providing for professional Compliance, KYC and Risk training.
+Interventions focus on the formal and informal side of the organisation, with the main goal to change

+• ING implemented a global data ethics approach using values aligned to the Orange Code to ensure ethical treatment of data.
+This approach includes a structure with local and global Data Ethics Councils, to ensure well-balanced decision-making around the use of data, which is based on the OCDM and properly takes into account the rights and interests of the stakeholders impacted.